alibaba/bifrostui/packages/bui-core/src/Calendar/index.en-US.md

 ### Enable direct year switching function

-Enabling `enableSelectYear` to open the year floating layer and switch years by clicking on the date text area.
+Enable 'enableSelectYear' by clicking on the date text area to open the year floating layer and switch years.

 ```tsx
 import { Calendar, Stack } from '@bifrostui/react';